Deltares/hydromt_fiat/docs/user_guide/user_guide_overview.rst

 Aggregation Zones
 -----------------------
-Sometimes it's desirable to aggregate the exposure data into zones such as land-use, different residential zones and so forth.
-With the aggregation labels included in the exposure.csv file, after calculating damages with `FIAT toolbox <https://github.com/Deltares/delft-fiat>`_, the `FIAT toolbox <https://github.com/Deltares/fiat_toolbox>`_ can be used to automatically calculate metrics over the aggregation areas.
-To add aggregation labels, data in form of a vector file (e.g., *.shp* or *.gpkg*) can be used.
-The user can add multiple aggregation labels at once by providing a vector file for each zone.
+In spatial analysis and urban planning the division of objects into spatial zones, such as land-use or accommodation type, is a pivotal tool to facilitate analysis and/or visualization.
+The `FIAT toolbox <https://github.com/Deltares/fiat_toolbox>`_ offers simple tools to assign aggregation labels to the exposure.csv file, after calculating damages with `FIAT toolbox <https://github.com/Deltares/delft-fiat>`_.
+Subsequental, the `FIAT toolbox <https://github.com/Deltares/fiat_toolbox>`_ can be used to automatically calculate metrics over the aggregation areas.
+The user can add multiple aggregation labels at once by providing vector files for each zone (e.g., *.shp* or *.gpkg*).

-To associate the original exposure data with the aggregation zones, utilize the **"join_exposure_aggregation_areas"** function provided by **FIAT** .
+To associate the original exposure data with the aggregation zones, utilize the **"join_exposure_aggregation_areas"** function provided by **FIAT**.
 This function seamlessly links each geometry in the original exposure data to its corresponding spatial aggregation zone.
 To prepare your data create a configuration yaml-file (*.yml*) with the following information (case-sensitive)

 Input yaml file: